DataResponsibly/Virny/README.md

 * Entire pipeline for auditing model stability and fairness
 * Metrics reports and visualizations
 * Ability to analyze intersections of sensitive attributes
-* Blind classifiers audit
-* Interface for multiple runs and multiple models
+* Convenient metric computation interfaces: for multiple models, for multiple test sets, with a built-in database writer
+* An `error_analysis` computation mode to analyze model stability and confidence for correct and incorrect prodictions splitted by groups
+* Data loaders with subsampling for fairness datasets
 * User-friendly parameters input via config yaml files
-* Built-in preprocessing techniques for raw classification datasets
 * Check out [our documentation](https://dataresponsibly.github.io/Virny/) for a comprehensive overview